Intelligent-Instruments-Lab/iil.is/src/routes/news/sonar.md

     caption="Prix Ars Electronica"
 />

-The <b>second</b> prize awarded to the lab is the <b>Prix Ars Electronica</b> <a href="https://ars.electronica.art/prix/en/winners/#aiinartaward">AI in Art Award</a> - Award of Distinction.
+The **second** prize awarded to the lab is the **Prix Ars Electronica** <a href="https://ars.electronica.art/prix/en/winners/#aiinartaward">AI in Art Award</a> - Award of Distinction.
 The Prix Ars Electronica is described as "the world’s longest-running media art competition.
 With the award-winning works of international artists as a trend barometer, it offers an inspiring, current and forward-looking insight into the interface between art, technology and society."

 We will be joining the European Commission and the Prix Ars Electronica at the <a href="https://ars.electronica.art/news/en/">Ars Electronica Festival</a> in Linz in September.